Vegan meal plan for high blood pressure

 Foods to eat

-- Non-Sweetened Plant-Based Milk: Opt for unsweetened and fortified plant-based milk for calcium and vitamin D.
+Non-Sweetened Plant-Based Milk: Choose unsweetened and fortified plant-based milk options.

 Foods not to eat

-- Unhealthy Fats: Minimize the consumption of fried and processed foods for overall well-being.
+Unhealthy Fats: Minimize consumption of fried and processed foods for overall heart health.

-- Unbalanced Meals: Ensure a well-balanced diet with a variety of nutrients to support the health of every family member.
+Unbalanced Meals: Ensure a well-balanced diet with a variety of nutrients to support heart health.

 Main benefits